 Having a designated space for everything also helps cut down on things like “junk drawers” or catch-all surfaces around your house that tend to pile up full of junk mail, wrappers, random hair ties and other things.
 If you know where everything goes, there’s no excuse not to put it there.

 There you have it.
-There are many ways to live minimally even when you’re not ready to make a move to a tiny house.
+There are many ways to live minimally and simplify your life even when you’re not ready to make a move to a tiny house.

 These are only a few of them, but they are simple things you can do right now.